 These rising prices, coupled with the hassle and one-size-fits-all nature of traditional group benefits, have caused many small businesses to drop health benefits altogether.
 However, not offering health benefits ends up costing more in the long run as employees look elsewhere for jobs with better benefits packages.

 Fortunately, there are more small business health benefits options today than ever before that serve as affordable alternatives to traditional group health insurance.
 We’ll go over these options and how they work, what advantages they offer, and what disadvantages a business might have to contend with should it choose these options.

 - Small group health insurance

-- Group coverage HRA (GCHRA)
+- Individual coverage HRA (ICHRA)

 - Qualified small employer HRA (QSEHRA)